wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 to clean up the end of the stock), and then start swinging the handle left and right as you slowly start feeding in the cross-slide.

-Because you ultimate turn off the entire end of the shaft, it actually suffices to position the carriage by eye initially.
+Because you ultimately turn off the entire end of the shaft, it actually suffices to position the carriage by eye initially.

 Note that you can plunge right into the side of the stock to form the "neck" behind the ball.
-You don't need to pre-cut the neck (as shown in the photo).
+You don't need to pre-cut the neck (as I did unnecessarily in the photo).

 Note that because the tool has such a wide "nose" radius and the depth of cut is controlled by feel, it's pretty great at blending into another feature that you might have cut with other tools.
 It also creates generous fillets at an inside shoulder.
 Just remember that you can't face!
 Always feed _into_ the OD of the stock or traverse the carriage along it, never feed into a face.

-## Future

-I'm in the middle of building to the drawings.
-I'll post a separate "construction notes" article when I'm finished.